rkalendar/TotalRepeats/README.md

 ### Multithreaded Clustering

 Clustering is **multithreaded by default** — no flag is required.
-The pairwise k-mer-vector comparison that dominates the clustering step is spread across all available CPU cores, giving a large speed-up on genomes with many repeat families.
+The pairwise k-mer comparison that dominates the clustering step is spread across all available CPU cores, giving a large speed-up on genomes with many repeat families.
+This applies to every [clustering measure](#clustering-measures).

 The multithreaded clustering is **deterministic**: repeated runs on the same input produce identical cluster assignments and `ClusterID`s, and the result does not depend on the number of worker threads.
 Output is therefore fully reproducible — across repeated runs and across machines with different core counts — which matters for published analyses.
 The thread count affects only runtime, not the result.